Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Training Hyper-Parameters

 All convolutional neural networks were trained using the Adam optimizer.
 The initial learning rate was set to $10^{-4}$ for the custom CNN and to $10^{-3}$ for the modified ResNet-18 architecture.
 The optimizer momentum parameters were $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 A cosine annealing learning-rate schedule was employed, with a minimum learning rate of $10^{-6}$.
 The batch size was fixed at 32 for all experiments.

-Models were trained for a maximum of 40 epochs, with early stopping based on the validation loss using a patience of 10 epochs.
+Models were trained for up to 40 epochs, with early stopping based on validation loss, using a patience of 10 epochs.
 A weight decay of $10^{-4}$ was applied to mitigate overfitting.
-No data augmentation was used for the FT-LDOS images.
+For the baseline clean-data models, no data augmentation was used.
+For the robustness analysis in Appendix~B, additional models were trained using the augmentation protocols described in \ref{subsec: robust_eval}.
 To ensure numerical stability during training, gradient clipping with a maximum norm of 1.0 was applied.

 The mean squared error between the predicted and target interaction strengths was used as the training loss.
 Model performance was evaluated using the mean absolute error (MAE), root-mean-square error (RMSE), and the coefficient of determination $R^2$, as reported in Table~\ref{tab:seed_average}.
 All reported results correspond to the same hyper-parameter configuration across different random training-test splits.